 In January 2016, Mayor Muriel Bowser with DC Chief Technology Officer Archana Vemulapalli announced a renewed focus on opening the District’s data.
 This initiative modernize and significantly expand the District’s central data catalog allowing the public, media, entrepreneurs and academics greater access to data, from information on traffic patterns to invaluable health statistics.
 The effort also called for the hiring a new Chief Data Officer.
 To Barney, the CDO’s mission is to make more data public and improve data flow between DC Government agencies and doing so while setting clear rules and goals and helping to facilitate sharing and people connections.

 Barney will lead a team of about 26 made up of teams that traditionally worked together in an unofficial capacity.
 The reorganization of the Business Intelligence, Geographic Information System (GIS), and the Citywide Data Warehouse was done to compliment the converging of tools and software.
 Barney first joined OCTO in 2004 with the GIS team.
 He left for a period to work with the State of Maryland in similar roles prior to returning to OCTO as Chief Data Officer in June 2016.
 His resume also includes roles with the National Capital Planning Commission, a civil engineering company, and in the private sector doing mapping and planning work.
-While earning his graduate degree in City Planning at Vanderbilt University, Barney unearthed his passion for data, where he honed in on policy and modeling.
+While earning his graduate degree in City Planning at the Georgia Institute of Technology, Barney unearthed his passion for data, where he honed in on policy and modeling.

 Laura Meixell serves as the Assistant Director of Performance Improvement at the City of Pittsburgh's Department of Innovation & Performance.
 Functioning as the city's CDO since 2014, Meixell co-founded the Western Pennsylvania Regional Data Center, a national model for regional and inclusive open data efforts.
 She has led the development of the city's analytics solutions shop, which has released an array of data tools, including public and internal versions of mapping application Burgh's Eye View.
 Meixell also served as a core member of Pittsburgh's Smart City Challenge team, leading a range of stakeholders to develop visions for regional "data utility" and information infrastructure.
 Previously, she managed the development and launch of the nation's first Jail Population Management Dashboard as a Code for America Fellow, and served as a Presidential Management Fellow at the Department of Housing and Urban Development, working on performance management and strategic planning.